Yunuuuu/eheat/README.md

-⚠️ ⚠️ ⚠️ ⚠️ ** `eheat` is superseded: only bug fix will be made, no new features will be added. use the [ggalign](https://github.com/Yunuuuu/ggalign) instead. ** ⚠️ ⚠️ ⚠️ ⚠️
+⚠️ ⚠️ ⚠️ ⚠️ ** eheat is superseded: only bug fix will be made, no new features will be added.
+Use the [ggalign](https://github.com/Yunuuuu/ggalign) instead. ** ⚠️ ⚠️ ⚠️ ⚠️

 - [eheat](#eheat)
   - [Installation](#installation)